Chapter 21

 “What’d you do that for?”
 Laureal hissed, seeing it had shattered.

-“It had fire in it!”
+“It had fire inside it!”

 “It did not!”